Save My Exams Logo

 • Piecewise functions are defined by different functions depending on which interval the input is in

-• E.g. space f open parentheses x close parentheses equals open curly brackets table row cell x plus 1 end cell row cell 2 x minus 4 end cell end table blank table attributes columnalign left end attributes row cell x less or equal than 5 end cell row cell 5 less than x less than 10 end cell end table close
+• E.g. space f open parentheses x close parentheses equals open curly brackets table row cell x plus 1 end cell row cell 2 x minus 4 end cell end table blank table row cell x less or equal than 5 end cell row cell 5 less than x less than 10 end cell end table close

-• The region for the individual functions cannot overlap
+• The intervals for the individual functions cannot overlap

 • To evaluate a piecewise function for a particular value space x equals k